 required for program

-Engage with many disciplines in the business world, under the guidance of Christian faculty with global business experience.
-The business administration program prepares you for a variety of careers in for-profit firms or nonprofit organizations and teaches areas of business such as accounting, management, entrepreneurship, finance, corporate strategies, marketing, business information systems, business law, and economics.
-Graduates with business administration majors frequently pursue careers in supply chain and operations, sales, health services, join small companies, or return to manage family businesses.
+Engage in the business world, under the guidance of Christian faculty with global business experience.
+The business administration program prepares you for a variety of careers in organizations and teaches areas of business such as accounting, management, entrepreneurship, finance, corporate strategies, marketing, business information systems, business law, and economics.
 This degree integrates a biblical worldview into business ethics and lays the foundation for you to work in any industry.

 Business administration students found employment within 6 months

 of seniors say their major integrates biblical perspectives

 You have the option to add a Master of Business Administration (MBA) degree to your experience at Northwestern by enrolling in the dual business administration degree plan.

 We require you to participate in an internship to help translate classroom lessons into practical work experience, with more than 60% of internships resulting in job offers.

 Our business classes regularly visit local corporations within the Twin Cities to experience a variety of business organizations—Fortune 500 companies, entrepreneurial start-ups and non-profits.
 Many classes incorporate case study discussions to analyze real-world application of business principles.

 At Northwestern, our small classes enable faculty to personally engage with you and pass on insights to thrive while serving the Lord in a business environment.
 With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving business industries.